ejunprung/frauddemo/README.md

 ### Autoencoder

-An autoencoder is an unsupervised deep learning model intended to learn structure in the data.
-Assuming that fraudulent transactions are inherently different than normal transactions, we can teach an autoencoder to learn wh
+An autoencoder is an unsupervised deep learning model which can infer patterns within data without reference to known, or labeled, outcomes.
+This is important because we can teach an autoencder to learn what a normal transaction looks like and compare that to a fraudulent transaction to determine if it's fraudulent.

-The idea is to train an autoencoder using only transactions labeled as normal.
-In this way, we teach an autoencoder what *normal* looks like and compare that to a fraudulent transaction.

 An unsupervised approach tends to perform much worse, but it is very good at catching novel items (unknown unknowns) which are near impossible to proactively detect.